PansosPonso/RelPerformance/README.md

 - **DeepAR**: [DeepAR: Probabilistic forecasting with autoregressive recurrent networks by Salinas et al. (2023)](https://arxiv.org/abs/1704.04110)
 - **PatchTST**: [A Time Series is Worth 64 Words: Long-term Forecasting with Transformers by Nie et al. (2023)](https://arxiv.org/abs/2211.14730)

+> [!IMPORTANT]
-**Note that for the following models—DeepAR, PatchTST, NF, VAE, LagLlama, and GAN—results may vary as their internal randomness cannot be fixed.**
+> Note that for the following models—DeepAR, PatchTST, NF, VAE, LagLlama, and GAN—results may vary as their internal randomness cannot be fixed.

+> [!NOTE]
-*This code takes ~3 hours for the M6 sample and ~21 hours for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.*
+> This code takes ~3 hours for the M6 sample and ~21 hours for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.

 ## Contributing